srivastaishita/AI-Driven-API-Integration-Automation/README.md

 ✅ What this project does

-Your project automates this integration process using AI.
+This project automates this integration process using AI.
 In simple words:
 “Given two API definitions, the system automatically understands them, maps them, and generates integration code.”